Naic languages

-The Naic or Naxish languages are a group of Sino-Tibetan languages that include Naxi, Na (Mosuo), Shixing (Xumi), and Namuyi (Namuzi).
+The Naic or Naxish languages are a group of Sino-Tibetan languages that include Naxi, Na (Mosuo), Laze (Muli Shuitian), Shixing (Xumi), and Namuyi (Namuzi).
 They have been variously classified as part of the Loloish or the Qiangic branch of Sino-Tibetan.

 The name "Naic" is derived from the endonym Na used by speakers of several of the languages.

 Classification

 Lama (2012)

 Lama (2012) lists the following languages in his Naxish clade, which he places in the Loloish branch.